Breast cancer is cancer that starts in the tissues of the breast. There are two main types of breast cancer:

 Many risk factors, such as your genes and family history, cannot be controlled.
 But making healthy lifestyle changes may reduce your overall chance of getting cancer.
 This includes:

-Reviewed By: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
+Mark Levin, MD, Hematologist and Oncologist, Framington, CT.
 Review provided by VeriMed Healthcare Network.
-Internal review and update on 01/19/2019 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
-Editorial update 04/12/2019.